Note: The information below is for use with APA 6th and EndNote X8. Earlier versions of EndNote may differ.

-Use the Blog reference type but remember to put the medium type, ie Web log message or Online Forum Comment into the Description field.
+Use 'Blog' as the reference type but remember to put the medium type, ie Web log post or Web log comment into the Description field.

 Most Press releases are obtained in an electronic format.
 Use Web Page as the reference type.
 Under Type of Medium field enter Press Release and also fill in the day of the press release in the last Update Date field ie, October 13.